EbookFoundation/thoth-wiki/Home.md

 <img src="https://punctumbooks.com/punctum/wp-content/uploads/2020/09/thoth-logo-latin.png" alt="Thoth" height="300" align="right"/>

 The following wiki lists all output formats, platforms, and other stakeholders that relate to the development of [[open]] source metadata management system Thoth.
 Those wikis marked with an asterisk (*) are identified in the [WP5 Scoping Report](https://copim.pubpub.org/pub/wp5-scoping-report-building-open-dissemination-system/) and are indexed as an issue in the [Thoth Project](https://github.com/thoth-pub/thoth/projects).
+Those wikis marked with a caret (^) have been successfully implemented in Thoth.

 The transfer protocols and file specifications listed in this wiki are those which have current or future support by Thoth.
 Any updates are welcome at wp5@copim.ac.uk.